AdiThakker/AdiThakker.github.io/_posts/2020-11-15-AzureMonitor-AppInsights-2.md

 }
 ~~~

-Now, TelemetryClient gives you a handy way to log  data via its TrackXXX methods, one of its parameters is of type IDictionary<string,string> and we will leverage that by adding ***CorrelationId*** and ***ZipCode*** custom properties so we can analyze how many times weather is requested for a specific zip code (just to demonstrate a simple use case 😉).
+Now, TelemetryClient gives you a handy way to log  data via its several ***TrackXXX*** methods, one of its parameters is of type IDictionary<string,string> and we will leverage that by adding ***CorrelationId*** and ***ZipCode*** custom properties so we can analyze how many times weather is requested for a specific zip code (just to demonstrate a simple use case 😉).

 So first we modify the constructor of the ***WeatherController.cs*** file to inject the telemetryclient as shown below: